VivaAB/ada-template-website-sickada/template_learning_personality.md

 ---
 layout: default
 title: "Sickada"
-banner_header: "How You Became Smarter ...."
+banner_header: "The learning personalities on YouTube ...."
-subtitle: ".... or how has the volume of educational content changed over time"
+subtitle: ".... or What does the dataset look like?"
 ---

 ## **Introduction**
-> A brief introduction explaining the purpose of the analysis and the key questions being explored.
-Keep it simple, clear, and engaging.
+>

 **Example:**
 *Have you ever wondered why sales spike during certain months?
 This report uncovers trends, patterns, and insights from our latest dataset.*